 It meant that "no one" could send him back, but two singers together could provide the counter-spell.

 Mok lost his grip and fell into the abyss, as the portal vanished to reveal the plain concrete floor of the stage.

 Angel and Omar singing

-One of the most intense and controversial dismemberment scenes ever filmed occurred in this film.
+One of the most intense, infamous and controversial dismemberment scenes ever recorded occurred in this film.